 - 2 mattress covers for each bed

-What makes the Costa Ballena region a popular vacation destination?
+What makes the Costa Ballena region of Costa Rica a popular holiday destination?

-Although this is not the most popular region of Costa Rica for numbers of visitors, there are a number of remarkable and unique qualities about this region that keep tourists coming back every year.
+Although the Costa Ballena is not the most popular region of Costa Rica when judging by number of visitors, there are many unique and remarkable qualities about this region that keep tourists coming back every year.
 These include:

 - Natural attractions like beaches, mountains, and waterfalls